Scattering laws for interfaces in self-gravitating matter flows: Introduction

 We are interested in the modeling of interfaces propagating in a self-gravitating fluid, including shock waves, phase boundaries, or geometric singularities.
 We focus on \emph{sharp} interfaces represented by hypersurfaces across which the solutions to the Einstein--Euler equations admit distinct limits from both sides or, more generally, enjoy specified asymptotics.
-More broadly, we are interested in fluid-geometry interactions~\cite{LeFlochLeFloch-1,LeFlochLeFloch-Portugal,LeFlochLeFloch-torus,LeFlochStewart-2011}.
+More broadly, we are interested in fluid-geometry interactions.
 We explain here how to merge together selected ideas from bouncing cosmology and phase-transition dynamics.

 Many applications of the Einstein--Euler equations require continuum physics modeling \emph{beyond} the standard hydrodynamical equilibrium description and involve complex matter fields that possibly undergo phase transitions described by non-convex constitutive laws.
-The need to rely on \emph{physically realistic} laws ---beyond the standard polytropic perfect gases--- is well recognized within the astrophysics and numerical relativity communities; see for instance~\cite{Aloy,Font,FP,Kim,Kotake}.
-While mathematical properties of shock waves in non-relativistic fluids were long studied in classical textbooks such as that of Courant and Friedrich~\cite{CourantFriedrichs}, the mathematical study of relativistic fluids and the properties of shock waves is comparatively more recent, going back to Lichnerowicz's pioneering work~\cite{Lichne}.
-Many advances beyond the classical theory of shock waves were made in the recent two decades in order to encompass matter fields with complex dynamical behavior ---a topic which is still in very active development.
+The need to rely on \emph{physically realistic} laws ---beyond the standard polytropic perfect gases and including non-convex laws--- is well recognized within the astrophysics and numerical relativity communities; {\rouge see~\cite{Berbel-Serna,Berbel-Serna-Marquina,Font,FP,Kim,Kotake,Marquina-Serna-Ibanez,Rivieccio-Guerra-Ruiz-Font}.} While mathematical properties of shock waves in non-relativistic fluids were long studied in classical textbooks such as that of Courant and Friedrich~\cite{CourantFriedrichs}, the mathematical study of relativistic fluids and the properties of shock waves is comparatively more recent, going back to Lichnerowicz's pioneering work~\cite{Lichne}.
+On the other hand, many advances beyond the standard theory of shock waves were made in the recent two decades in order to encompass matter fields with complex dynamical behavior ---a topic which is still in very active development; {\rouge cf.~the monographs \cite{LeFloch-book,LeFlochThanh} together with \cite{AK1,AK2,BertozziShearer,FanSlemrod,FanSlemrod2,LeFloch-Oslo,LeFlochMohamadian,Shearer1986,Truskinovsky}. }